StigmataRose/Graphics-Engine/README.md

 - OpenGL render engine
 - Projection matrix implementation
+- Use Image as Texture
+- Project 2D Shapes
 - Support for .ply and .obj 3D formats (Work in progress)
 - Lighting (Work in progress)
 - File to buffer conversion (Work in progress)